 Sunday 6 January 2008 – still relatively early.

-It’s 0930, we’ve come back from Kom Ombo, had breakfast and the girls are resting in the cabin.
-I am on the sun deck, watching life and scribbling notes as we drift slowly up river.
-Food for the imagination, and for idle musings along the Nile.
+It’s 0930, we’ve come back from the crocodile temple, had breakfast and the girls are resting in the cabin.
+I am on the sun deck, watching life along the Nile, and scribbling notes as we drift slowly up river.

 We’ll be in Aswan by lunchtime where there’s lots to see and do: the city, the unfinished obelisk (one of Hatshepsut’s, I shouldn’t be surprised), the Aswan dam, the Old Cataract Hotel of Agatha Christie fame, the botanic gardens on Lord Kitchener island, Nubian villages on Elephantine island and sailing feluccas.
 Looking forward to all of that.